hmc-sysadmin/labs/apache.md

   **127.0.0.1**.
 When you're done, reload apache.
 Now apache will only serve the site's files to the localhost address.

-  1. Make sure that your partner can no longer access `admin.(your server).net`.
+  1. Make sure that your partner can no longer access `admin.(your-server).net`.

   1. Add your partner's IP's to allow them to access your site.
 Make sure they can do it.
 Now apache will only serve the site's files to the localhost